Asandul/portable-power-station-lifepo4/README.md

 ## 📊 Monitoring

+The ESP32 transmits **dozens** of different data points to Home Assistant.
+I selected the ones most important to me and displayed them on the dashboard.

 Real-time battery monitoring via ESP32 + ESPHome:

 - Total and per-cell voltage
 - Charge / discharge current
 - Power (W)
-- Remaining capacity (Ah / %)
 - Cell and BMS temperature
-- Cycle count
-- Errors and balancing status

-Screenshots of JK BMS settings and Home Assistant dashboard are included in the `images/` folder.
+More screenshots of JK BMS settings and Home Assistant dashboard are included in the `images/` folder.

 ---